BaffledWhiskey/BaffledWhiskey.github.io/_AnyoneCanCode/anyoneCanCodeSetupAndVariables.md

 Try typing each line of this into IPython one by one (press <kbd>Enter</kbd> after each line).
 To find the value of any variable, type its name and hit <kbd>Enter</kbd> - its value should then show up underneath with a red <span style="color: red;">Out</span> to its left.
 Hopefully, if you've been following well enough you should get the same result as me.

 You may have noticed that this is very similar to GCSE algebra, where a variable is simply a label put on a number - only difference in programming is that variables can represent words, lists and a whole host of other things too.
 The "type" of data is quite significant, as you can imagine confusing a word with a number would be problematic.
-Luckliy Python handles most of this for you (one of the reasons I chose this as a good introductory langauge), this means that the only times you'll really run into problems with types is when your program throws you an error - such as:
+Luckliy Python handles most of this for you (one of the reasons I chose this as a good introductory language), this means that the only times you'll really run into problems with types is when your program throws you an error - such as:

 <div class="codeBlock">
 <samp>TypeError: can only concatenate str (not "int") to str</samp>